-States - ASMFC members should encourage their appropriate state agency or department to promote the involvement of citizen's groups in activities such as groundtruthing of remotely sensed and mapped SAV locations; water quality monitoring programs; reporting of impacts, especially cumulative impacts such as dock and pier expansions; losses or perturbations; and SAV restoration and protection activities.
-One way to aid in increasing awareness would be to share area maps online (preferably not requiring ArcGIS user capabilities).
+States - ASMFC members should encourage their appropriate state agency or department to promote the involvement of citizen's groups in activities such as Tier 2 sampling of remotely sensed and mapped SAV locations; water quality monitoring programs; reporting of impacts, especially cumulative impacts such as dock and pier expansions; losses or perturbations; and SAV restoration and protection activities.
+One way to aid in increasing awareness would be to share area maps online (preferably not requiring GIS software capabilities).